hupili/engg4030/src/t8-recsys/index.md

    * [virtualenv](http://www.virtualenv.org/en/latest/)
       * Useful when you need multiple Python versions
       * Useful when you need multiple package versions for different projects

+## Outcome of This Tutorial

+   * Have a clear idea of the setup and objective of a recommender system.
+   * Try neighbourhood based methods and model-based methods.
+   * Learn to use existing packages.
+   * Learn to modify existing packages when in need.